An Out-of-This-World Oman Itinerary

 Can US citizens travel to Oman?

-As is the case with all nationalities, US citizens are able to enter Oman again as of December 2020.
-However, you will need to take a Covid-19 test prior to travel in order to guarantee your admission to the country.
-Otherwise, you might be turned away at the border.
+As is the case with all nationalities, US citizens are able to enter Oman again as of April 2022.
+However, you may need to take a Covid-19 test or provide proof of vaccination against Covid-19 in order to guarantee your admission to the country.
+Contact your nearest Omani embassy or consulate for more information.

 The Bottom Line

 I can’t be humble here—no other Oman itinerary you find online will lay out your options for traveling the Sultanate as clearly, concisely or in color so vivid as I have.
 Whether you spend a week in Oman (or less) seeing core destinations like Muscat, Sur and Nizwa, or extend your trip to explore lush Salalah or the fjord-filled exclave of Musandam, planning a trip to Oman has never been as simple as I’ve made it for you in this Oman travel blog.
 With this being said, you shouldn’t feel ashamed if you still need help—I’d love to create a custom Oman trip for you, whether you simply can’t decide how long to spend in Oman or you need a full Oman travel itinerary.